Teddy Sinclair: 2015: The X Factor New Zealand

 It was announced in late 2014 that Sinclair and Moon would be featured as judges and mentors the following year on season 2 of the New Zealand version of The X Factor, serving as the mentors of the Boys and Groups categories respectively.
-During the first live show, in a highly publicized scandal which Sinclair described as a "publicity stunt [she] couldn't defend [herself] against due to a wide-reaching legal gagging order", the two made scathing remarks towards contestant Joe Irvine.
+During the first live show, in a highly publicized scandal which Sinclair later described as a "publicity stunt resulting in a viral media storm and global witch-hunt" that "[she] couldn't defend [herself] against due to a wide-reaching legal gagging order", the two made scathing remarks towards Over 25s contestant Joe Irvine.
 Sinclair described Irvine as a doppelganger over his alleged copying of Moon's hairstyle and dress sense, deeming him "cheesy" and "disgusting".
 The comments led to widespread condemnation on social media, including a petition to have Sinclair and Moon fired from the show, which reportedly received over 70,000 signatures within 24 hours.
 The show's sponsors, franchise owner and judges Melanie Blatt and Stan Walker also voiced disapproval of the incident, and Moon and Sinclair were both fired from the show the next day.
 Sinclair was replaced by Natalie Bassingthwaighte, a former judge on the Australian version of the show, while Moon was replaced by Shelton Woolright.

 After she was fired from The X Factor, it was revealed in the media that Sinclair had left her record label, Cherrytree Records, shortly before appearing on the show.
 Sinclair confirmed to Billboard that while she was no longer signed to Cherrytree, she was still with Interscope Records at the time, though she later left them too.

 2016–present: Cruel Youth and other ventures

-In early 2016 Sinclair started a band, Cruel Youth, with her husband Moon.
+In early 2016, Sinclair started a band, Cruel Youth, with her husband Moon.
 The band's first song, "Mr. Watson", was released on Soundcloud in February, followed by "Diamond Days" in April, which was also released on iTunes.
 Their third single, "Hatefuck", was released in early September, along with the release of their debut EP, +30mg, on 16 September 2016.
 In 2015 Sinclair also co-wrote Rihanna's song "Kiss It Better", which went on to a Grammy nomination the following year.

-In 2018 Cruel Youth released the singles "Devil in Paradise" and "Portrait of a Female".
+In 2018, Cruel Youth released the singles "Devil in Paradise" and "Portrait of a Female".

 In 2020, Sinclair collaborated with Cyndi Lauper for the Apple+ TV show Central Park on a song called "Rats".

-In 2022, Sinclair and Moon received songwriting credits for "The Happiest Girl" on BLACKPINK’s Born Pink album and released the single "Mr. Badman" in 2022 as part of the soundtrack for The Invitation.
+In 2022, Sinclair and Moon received songwriting credits for "The Happiest Girl" on Blackpink's Born Pink album and released the single "Mr. Badman" in 2022 as part of the soundtrack for The Invitation.

-Cruel Youth are expected to release their debut album in 2023 with lead single, "Wait in the Benz".
+In 2023, Cruel Youth released the single "Sunny", a cover of the same-titled song by Bobby Hebb.